dcunited001/dcunited001.github.io/_drafts/what-the-pwnies.md

 anti-American their narratives are? *YOU WANT THAT TO BE YOUR FUTURE?!* Really? **That** shit is *cray*.

+Anyways, there it all is.
+I've written it down.
+I am not racist.
+I never was.
+If my entire life from conception was a protest, the point is => *I'M NOT FUCKING RACIST*.
+That's the point.
+I don't understand what this is about.
+I don't know why I've been targeted.
+It may be because I figured some BYMAN shit out around the end of 2012.
+If I ever had some connection to this, I wouldn't know.
+That seems crazy, to me.
+Impossible.
+I'm already crazy enough: do I need another delusion.
+Would you like to gaslight me some more?
+Because I know how to handle that.
+Jujutsu.
+If it ain't true, by the time you finish gaslighting me with delusional bullshit, people are going to believe it's true: people other than me because I ain't stupid.

 **Pick one:** either something like the Project for a New American Century successfully guarantees that we hang on to power ... or there is systemic economic collapse that degrades into *IRONIC COMMUNISM*,